pryv/open-pryv.io/README.md

 #### Visual assets and icons

 Your platforms visuals can be customized in `public_html/assets/`, please refer to the README inside.
-These assets are a clone of the [assets-pryv.me](https://github.com/pryv/assets-pryv.me) repository.
+These assets are a clone of the [assets-open-pryv.io](https://github.com/pryv/assets-open-pryv.io).

 #### E-Mails<a name="custom-email"></a>